Work with your Department Chair or Program Director to:

 4. Reserve space and facilities:

-- You can reserve a room/location by completing the online Event Reservation Request form.
+- Rooms are reserved by completing the online Event Reservation Request form (login required).

 5. Travel and accommodations for your lecturer or performer: